 Location of Log Files (fhcfg.dll, fhcpl.dll, fhsvcctl.dll): Computer >Local Disk C > Windows > System 32

-During the time of the investigation, Forensicator can extract the crucial artifacts from the File History dossier and Registry key.
-The File History comprises of two folders; Configuration Folder and Data Folder.
+During the time of the investigation, Forensicator can extract the crucial artefacts from the File History dossier and Registry key.
+The File History comprises two folders; Configuration Folder and Data Folder.
 In configuration folder Catalog#. edb and Config# files were created at the time of backup.
 The location of File History in Windows 8: –

 For Windows 8 registry analysis, the File History option should be turned ON.
 In Windows 8 File History folder is created in registry key at the location: –